arkdavy/LAMMPS/README.md

  * Avoid exclusive when partially occupying a node.

  * `CPU` builds.
 I suggest `foss-2021b-kokkos-omp` (`OpenMP` `Kokkos` backend) is the best candidate.
 Corresponding easyconfig is here:
      `./29Sep2021/foss-2021b/easyconfigs/LAMMPS-29Sep2021-foss-2021b-kokkos-omp.eb`
  ignore the `LAMMPS-29Sep2021-foss-2021b-kokkos.eb` in the same directory (for Serial `Kokkos` backend).

  * `GPU` builds.
-Probably `foss-2020b-CUDA-11.1.1-kokkos`  (which is `fosscuda-2020b` in EB notations) is a better candidate for central installation due to good single GPU performance and support of multiple GPUs.
-Note, that it was slightly slower than `foss-2021b-CUDA-11.4.1-kokkos` when running with exclusive node usage, while the tests above show a similar perfromamce.
-In addition, all packages can be built with this toolchain (`VTK` has problems with `foss-2021b`).
+Both `foss-2020b-CUDA-11.1.1-kokkos` (which is `fosscuda-2020b` in EB notations) and `foss-2021b-CUDA-11.4.1-kokkos` are good candidates for central installation. `foss-2021b-CUDA-11.4.1-kokkos` has better single-GPU perfromance, while `foss-2020b-CUDA-11.1.1-kokkos` has multiple GPU support via Kokkos.

+    * `foss-2020b-CUDA-11.1.1-kokkos`.
 Easyconfig:
        `./29Sep2021/fosscuda-2020b/easyconfigs/LAMMPS-29Sep2021-fosscuda-2020b-kokkos.eb`

+    * `foss-2021b-CUDA-11.4.1-kokkos`.
+Easyconfig:
+      `./29Sep2021/foss-2021b-cuda-11.4.1/easyconfigs/LAMMPS-29Sep2021-foss-2021b-CUDA-11.4.1-kokkos.eb`

- ignore the `LAMMPS-29Sep2021-fosscuda-2020b-gpu.eb` in the same directory (which is for `GPU` package build instead of `Kokkos`).
+    ignore the `*-gpu.eb` in the same `*easyconfig/` directores (which is for `GPU` package build instead of `Kokkos`).

-The setup above misses only `GPU` package (not compatible with `Kokkos` in easyblock).
+* The setup above does not have the `GPU` package (not compatible with `Kokkos` in easyblock), and `VTK` could not be built in any of `foss-2021b-*`.